15th MEU's bomb squad annihilates IED threat

 |0

-This work, 15th MEU's bomb squad annihilates IED threat [Image 1 of 5], by 1LT Maida Zheng, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 15th MEU's bomb squad annihilates IED threat, by Cpl Hannah Perkins, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT